Public Safety Department

 - Actual crimes - that have happened and need to be investigated so that an arrest can be made or information obtained so that prevention measures can be used.

-Community Programs offered by the Public Safety Department
+Community Programs provided by the St. Joseph Public Safety Department includes:

 - Retired Senior Volunteer Program (RSVP)